DN-debug/peux-os-sitebuild/src/pages/blog/update-procedure.md

 ---
-title: How to update the outdated pure arch based systems
+title: How to update the outdated pure arch based systems?
 date: '2021-12-22'
 excerpt: lorem-ipsum
 template: post